Etiquetas:

 Ringing up the sale

-Or the one who fights the fires,
+Or the one who the fires,

-The one who brings the mail
+The one who the mail

-For everyone who works the scenes.
+For who behind the scenes.

-You can see them every morning
+You can see every morning

 In the factories and the fields

-In the city and the quiet towns
+In the city streets and the quiet country towns

 Working together like spokes inside a wheel

-They this turning around.
+this country around.

 Hello Kansas wheat field farmer,

-You a forty hour week for a livin',
+You work a hour for a livin',

-Just to send it on the line
+to send it on down the line

-West Virginia miner,
+Hello West Virginia coal miner,

 Let me thank you for your time